eugsim1/logging-analytics-demo-v1.0/Readme.md

 In the beginning of the workshop , your instructor will give you your OCI account, and password.
 You should use this information to log into the **oractdemeasec** tenancy  by using the below procedure.

-At this stage only LOCAL ACCOUNTS are created to allow you to access the lab environment

 Do not share your credentials with other people , the utilization of the tenancy resources , are monitored, and any abnormal utilization of the tenancy resources will Trigger an invalidation of your local account.